KristijanArmeni/encoders_report/report.md

 ## Model performance with increasing training set size

-@lebel_fmri_2023 report that in general model performance on test sets increases as the amount of training set (number of stories used to fit the model) increases.
-We sought to establish that this hold for our pipeline and the two encoding models.
+@lebel_fmri_2023 report that in general test-set performance increases with the increasing training set size (i.e. number of stories used to fit the model) increases.
+We sought to establish that the same trend holds for our pipeline and the two encoding models.
+We fit models for $N \in \{1, 3, 5, 7, 9, 11, 12, 15, 20\}$ stories.
+Results are shown in [](#fig-training-curve).

+The results confirm the increase in performance with more training data, however as noted above, our model undeperforms relative to published results exhibting lower correlation scores over all.

 ```{figure} fig/lebel_regression/training_curve.png
 :width: 80%
 :label: fig-training-curve
 Test-set performance with increasing trainin set size (i.e. number of stories) for dataset UTS02.
 ```